josefigueredo/golang-gin-jwt-poc/README.md

 # Build a Golang app with the Gin framework, and authenticate with Auth0 + JWT

-This repo contains the code samples for the [Build a Golang app with the Gin framework, and authenticate with Auth0 + JWT ](https://hakaselogs.me/2018-04-20/building-a-web-app-with-go-gin-and-react) article.

 ## Setup

 1. Update the `main.go` file with your Auth0 Credentials.
 [Sign up](https://auth0.com) for an account for free if you don't have one.